Meghali

 She made her Tamil debut in Pa.
 Vijay's film Aaruthra.
 The lyricist-cum-actor directed and acted in this venture.

 Career

 In April 2017, she signed to play a cameo role in Vikram - Tamannaah starrer Sketch.

 Meghali's debut film Aaruthra with Pa.
 Vijay was released.
 She is already busy with other projects in Kollywood.
 The actress is now working on a new Tamil film, titled Ragadam; in which she plays a dual role.

 She will be playing the lead along with Jackie Shroff in Tamil movie Paandi Muni, directed by Kasthuri Raja.'The film is set against the backdrop of a jameen family, and revolves around Jackie and Meghali's characters; it's a war between the God and the ghost'.

-She played lead role in Nirbhoya, Bengali film directed by Milan Bhowmik and produced by Sanjib Samaddar under the banner of Sambit Media and Productions.
+She played lead role in Nirbhoya, a Bengali film directed by Milan Bhowmik and produced by Sanjib Samaddar under the banner of Sambit Media and Productions.
 This film is based on the 2012 Delhi gang rape case.